Surfing Sri Lanka / Everything You Need to Know

 Getting to the Surf

-Hiring a tuk-tuk driver is the easiest way to get to the surf in most cases and also part of the fun of surfing Sri Lanka.
-Most hotels and resorts will be more than happy to help you sort it out.
-Or you can always chat and negotiate prices with local drivers yourself.
+Hiring a tuk-tuk is the easiest way to get to the surf in most cases, and also part of the fun of surfing Sri Lanka.
+Most hotels and resorts will be more than happy to arrange this for you.

-On the Southwest Coast, the surf breaks are closer together and you can see many of them from the main coastal road which makes it easier to navigate.
+On the southwest coast, the surf breaks are closer together and you can see many of them from the main coastal road, which makes it easier to navigate.
+Meanwhile, in the Arugam Bay area, the point breaks tend to be pretty spaced out, and tuk-tuks are the main mode of transportation.
+Just make sure to agree upon a price before departing, particularly for long, all-day surf missions.

 girl with surfboard on oceanview balcony